-Rubric used for Grading Assignments Refer to this table for 20-point Assignments and double the points indicated for 40-point Assignment.
+Rubric used for Grading Assignments Refer to this table for 20-point Assignments and double the points indicated for an 40-point Assignment.

-Achieving One of the best in class Excellence (20 pts) Uniquely distinctive Exceeding Deliverable is complete Expectations An approved Microsoft Template was used for this assignment 18-19 points An approved microsoft remplate was used for this assignment Answers address the topic in question Answers accurate Answers are accurate Answers are accurate Answers are well-written and use terminology in IT and project management Vocabulary is high-level.
+Achieving One of the best in class Excellence (20 pts) Uniquely distinctive Exceeding Deliverable is complete Expectations An approved Microsoft Template was used for this assignment 18-19 points Answers address the topic in question ' Answers are accurate Answers are well-written and use terminology in IT and project management Vocabulary is high-level.
 Written answers are full sentences; grammar and spelling are perfect.
 Uses professional computer apps to draw diagrams where appropriate Followed instructions Design is above average Meeting Deliverable is mostly complete Expectations Some answers might not directly address the topic 16-17 points Most answers are accurate Answers are well-written but do not use terminology in IT and project management Vocabulary is average.
 Some answers may not be full sentences; grammar and spelling may be less than perfect.
 In some cases, did not use professional computer apps to draw diagrams properly May not have followed instructions precisely May have used the wrong software (see specs) Design is average Emerging Towards Deliverable may not be complete Expectations An approved Microsoft Template was not used for this assignment 14-15 points Some answers might not address the topic or answer the question Some answers are inaccurate or wrong Answers may not be well-written, or they do not use terminology in IT and project management Vocabulary may be poor.
-Some answers may not be full sentences; grammar and applling may be poor. and spelling may be poor In some cases, the class member may not have used professional computer apps to draw diagrams when they were readily available May not have followed instructions May have used the wrong software and it did not format properly May not have taken the opportunity to fix errors on previous Assignments Assignment may have been posted late Design may be below average Below Deliverable may be incomplete or unreadable Expectations A non-approved app was used to complete the assignment 1-13 points Answers may not have been fully formed or did not address the question Answers may have been wrong Answers may be poorly written and may not use terminology in IT and project management Vocabulary may be poor.
+Some answers may not be full sentences; grammar and spelling may be poor In some cases, the class member may not have used professional computer apps to draw diagrams when they were readily available May not have followed instructions May have used the wrong software and it did not format properly May not have taken the opportunity to fix errors on previous Assignments Assignment may have been posted late Design may be below average Below Deliverable may be incomplete or unreadable Expectations A non-approved app was used to complete the assignment 1-13 points Answers may not have been fully formed or did not address the question Answers may have been wrong Answers may be poorly written and may not use terminology in IT and project management Vocabulary may be poor.
 Written answers may be phrases or incomplete sentences; grammar and spelling are poor.
-Does not use professional computer apps to draw diagrams May not have followed instructions or ignored a checklist Assignment may have been posted late Design may be poor Not ariginal.
-Tag similar to work submitted by other students Missing Not original.
-Too similar to work submitted by other students Missing 0 points Class member did not complete the Assignment o points
+Does not use professional computer apps to draw diagrams May not have followed instructions or ignored a checklist.
+May not have followed instructions or ignored a checklist Assignment may have been posted lets.
+Assignment may have been posted late Design may be peer or content is generated by Artificial Intelligence (AI) Design may be poor or content is generated by Artificial Intelligence (AI) Not original.
+Too similar to work submitted by other students Missing Not original.
+100 similar to work submitted by other students 0 points Class member did not complete the Assignment o pointo